A guide to geospatial data analysis, visualisation & mapping

 The below picture illustrates the difference between vector and raster data:

 The first stage requires the collection of primary and secondary data.
 The sources and type of data vary and depend on the nature of the phenomenon we work with.
-They can be acquired, as one of many examples, through the collection of geodetic measurements or through aerial, satellite or drone imagery.
+They can be acquired, as one of many examples, through the collection of geodetic measurements or through aerial, drone or satellite imagery.

-Aerial, satellite and drone imageries are taken with the use of sensors (active or passive) to collect various types of data.
-Remote sensing can provide us with many kinds of data, such as optical, LIDAR or SAR data.
+Aerial, drone and satellite imagery can be taken with the use of sensors (active or passive) to collect various types of data.
+Remote sensing can provide us with many kinds of data, such as optical, LiDAR or SAR (Synthetic Aperture Radar) data.
 They can be captured, for example, in natural colours or infrared.

 3. Creating a model and design